mehedishovon01/Documentation-after-problem-solve/remote:Repository_not_found.md

     git remote add origin https://mehedishovon01:PERSONAL_ACCESS_TOKEN@github.com/mehedishovon01/REPO_NAME.git

+Now, to push the current branch and set the remote as upstream, use

+    git push -u origin main

 ##### _Note: Replace PERSONAL-ACCESS-TOKEN with your actual GitHub Personal Access Token and REPO-NAME with the name of your repository for both solutions._

 <br/>